Home » Water Quality » Tap Water » Is London Tap Water Safe to Drink? (Water Quality Report)

 Notable water treatment plants include the Thames Water Desalination Plant, which opened in 2010.
 It pulls salty water from the estuary and processes it into fresh water.

-The plant also runs on renewable energy sources, giving it an advantage where costs and environmental impact are concerned.
+The plant also runs on renewable energy sources, which gives it an advantage in terms of costs and environmental impact.

-Other London-area water treatment plants use chlorine and unique filtration methods to produce a safe, drinkable hydration source.
+Other London-area water treatment plants use chlorine and unique filtration methods to produce safe, clean water.
 For example, the Walton Water Treatment Works uses a combination of ozonation, sand filtration, activated carbon filtration, the addition of chlorine, and other methods to produce clean water.

 Wastewater is processed by separate treatment plants in the London metro area, removing as much chemical and bacterial contamination as possible before allowing the water to return to the rivers and eventually to the ocean.

-While the water in London is clean, residents and visitors often prefer the taste of tap water in regions such as Scotland, where fewer minerals and contaminants exist.
+However, while the water in London is clean, residents and visitors often prefer the taste of tap water in regions such as Scotland, as it has fewer minerals and contaminants.

-While London’s public tap water is clean, safe, and well-regarded, many people do not prefer hard drinking water.
-Personal or home filtration may be necessary to produce pleasantly flavored water that is on par with a bottled product.
+While London’s public tap water is clean, safe, and well-regarded, many people dislike its taste because it’s hard.
+Personal or home filtration may be necessary to produce water that is on par with bottled water in terms of taste.

-If you choose to drink London tap water, you will not damage your health or that of your family.
+If you choose to drink London tap water, there are no risks to your health.
 As London improves its water filtration systems, its rankings will continue to rise compared to Europe and the rest of the world.

-World travelers and residents can feel confident that they can drink tap water in london without negatively affecting their health.
+World travelers and residents should feel confident they can drink tap water in London without it negatively affecting their health.

 Sign Up for Weekly Water Quality News & Advice